SupanutTha/FlightBookingApp/README.md

 - **Flight Search:** Find the flight by specifying destination, flight class, and passenger count.
 Explore various filter options for a search experience.
 - **Detailed Flight Results:** Get a comprehensive overview of search results, including direct flights, connecting flights, and customizable sorting for personalized preferences.
 - **Flexible Booking Options:** Choose between one-way or round-trip flights with ease.
 Save favorite flights for quick access to preferred options.

+** This repository build base on Iphone device.